← All posts

 • Uses your existing user permissions

-Learn how to extract browser tokens
+Learn how to extract browser tokens.

-Work with multiple Slack workspaces seamlessly:
+Work across multiple Slack workspaces seamlessly:

 # List all authenticated workspaces